Thought bubbles and assorted jottings

 The national character

-Serbia has suffered hundreds of years of attacks, invasions and occupations, including months of bombing by NATO in 1999; Australia has suffered only one serious foreign attack since European colonisation.
+Serbia has suffered hundreds of years of attacks, invasions and occupations, including months of bombing by NATO in 1999.
+By contrast, Australia has been fortunate—there has only been one serious foreign military attack3 on Australian soil since European colonisation.
 I wonder if this has contributed to a certain stoicism among Serbs and an occasional, undignified triumphalism among Australians.

 As painters in Australia celebrate sunlight,

 so painters in the Balkans celebrate shadows.

 Canberra’s population has a greater proportion of people from the countries of the former Yugoslavia than any other Australian city.
 For many decades they have asserted an enormous influence on Canberra’s culture, but their contribution has remained almost completely unacknowledged.
 (A 2008 article in the Canberra Times4 alluded to the fact, but it went almost completely unnoticed.)